Search Menu Globe Arrow Right Close

 Tell your healthcare provider about all the medicines you take.
 This includes over-the-counter medicines such as ibuprofen.
 It also includes vitamins, herbs, and other supplements.

-You must not eat or drink anything for 8 hours before the test.
+You must not eat or drink anything for 4 to 8 hours before the test.
 This often means no food or drink after midnight.
-You may wish to shower before the test, because the monitor should not get wet.
+Ask your healthcare provider how long you should fast for your test.
+You may wish to shower before the test, because the recorder should not get wet.

 Tell your healthcare provider if you: